 like Nick before he ends up killed in prison.
 To ensure his wronged brother survives the night in Rikers, Connie Nikas descends like a bat out of Hell, like a poison, onto an already infected side of town.
 Further demoralizing and destroying his way through a singular stormy night of luck, Connie’s single redeeming quality, his brotherly love, pushes him deeper into trouble, yet hopefully closer to his tragically affiliated partner-in-crime.

-The Safdie Brothers brought out a magnificently acted piece of fast-paced street grit, perfectly scored to the synthesized-drenched soundtrack by Ohneotrix Point Never.
+The Safdie Brothers brought out a magnificently acted piece of fast-paced street grit, perfectly scored to the synthesized-drenched soundtrack by Oneotrix Point Never.
 Good Time is a hopeless slice of East Coast struggle.
 While I see it as bleak, it also drives this feeling of alienness, coupled with Connie’s ignorant exploration through an unfamiliar landscape and with Point Never’s sounds of what feels like the radio station to a UFO.
 This neo-noir piece is a modern-day trophy of “pulp fiction” through its nihilistic theme of Icaraus syndrome re-dressed as brotherly love.
 Connie and Nick Nikas are played iconically, as their respective actors lose their physical and vocal identities entirely into these legendarily crafted East Coast denizens.

 Brawl in Cellblock 99 - S. Craig Zahler.